Hello Power Outage Players!

 Effect: Activate the effects of specific Power (May require additional rolls for YP or Effect)

-Using Ohmer – When target attacks your Ohmer, they must be at or higher than your current Ω
+Using Ohmer – When target attacks your Ohmer, they must be at or higher than a D20 roll + your current Ω

 Rounds of Combat